defold/extension-qrcode/README.md

   `height` The height of the image, in texels

-  `flip_x` A boolean flag that tells the decoder to flip the image in X first.
+  `flip_x` A boolean flag (1 or 0) that tells the decoder to flip the image in X first.

   -> `string` Returns a the text from the qrcode if successful.
 Returns nil otherwise